 I had the opportunity to photograph a famous historical landmark in Chicago… The Rookery.
-It’s located at 209 South LaSalle Street in the Loop neighborhood, the building was erected by John Wellborn Root and Daniel Burnham in 1888.
-It was the location of the Burnham and Root offices and is considered to be one of the pair’s masterpieces of architectural design.
-It is 181 feet high, twelve stories tall, and is generally considered to be the oldest high rise still standing in Chicago.
-Its exterior load bearing walls and interior steel frame are considered to be one of the first examples of the blending of old and new high rise building techniques.
-The Rookery also has a strong association with famed architect Frank Lloyd Wright.
+It’s located at 209 South LaSalle Street in the Loop neighborhood, and the building was erected by John Wellborn Root and Daniel Burnham in 1888.
+It was the location of the Burnham and Root offices and is considered one of the pair’s masterpieces of architectural design.
+It is 181 feet high, twelve stories tall, and is generally considered the oldest high rise in Chicago.
+Its exterior load-bearing walls and interior steel frame are considered one of the first examples of blending old and new high-rise building techniques.
+The Rookery also strongly associates with the famed architect Frank Lloyd Wright.

 It received its name thanks to the old Chicago City Hall, which sat on the land now occupied by The Rookery before The Rookery was built.
 The old city hall was nicknamed the rookery, mostly because of the crows and pigeons that were always resting on its exterior, but also because of the shady dealings being done by the politicians inside the building (the rook bird being considered one that liked to steal things for its nest).